-Next you can look at all of the items you keep on your altar.
+Next you can look at all of the items you removed from your altar.
 Do you have candles that represent deity or elements?
 Are your candles in good shape?
 Are they almost burned down?
 Are they scratched or yellowing or fading?
 If we are using candles to represent deity it makes sense that these candles should be in good condition.
-If they aren’t now is a good time to find new candles to replace the old ones.
-Are you asking what to do with the old candles that you have had an attachment to?
-Answer: cleanse, charge and prepare the new candles in your usual way.
-Place them on a table or space where you can safely burn the old ones, be sure it is ritually cleansed.
-Place the old candles in front of the new, prepared ones and light them.
-You can say a few words to declare the energy transfer from the old candles to the new ones.
-Be sure to be specific in your wording.
-Let them burn down completely.
-You can work on the rest of your altar in the meantime.
+If they aren’t it’s time to find new ones. ones.
+If you are really attached to a candle, you can cleanse it and recharge it, dress it as you normally would.

 Now look at the other items you include on your altar.
 Statuary, stones, altar plates, herbs, cups and cauldrons etc. What items do you feel you absolutely could not part with.
 Cleanse and charge these objects and place them on the altar.
 You’re don’t need to know where they will go yet.
 The rest of the items that you did not feel as strongly about are probably items that you need to update to reflect the path you are on.
 You can store these items for future use or place them somewhere else in the home where the energies would work well.

 This is a smaller variation of my main altar.